Pylons/colander/README.rst

 - serialize an arbitrary data structure to a data structure composed of strings, mappings, and lists.

-It runs on Python 2.6, 2.7, 3.2, 3.3, 3.4, and 3.5, and on current PyPy
+It runs on Python 2.6, 2.7, 3.3, 3.4, and 3.5, and on current PyPy and PyPy3
-and PyPy3 versions.
+versions.

 Please see http://docs.pylonsproject.org/projects/colander/en/latest/
-for further documentation.
+for documentation.

 See https://github.com/Pylons/colander for in-development version.